rstriekwold/trainingmaterial26sept/12__exercise-custom-keywords-custom-libraries/README.md

 4. In the root folder create a folder named **libraries**

 5. In folder **resources**, create file CustomLib.py and copy the contents from here [CustomLib.py](../libraries/CustomLib.py)

+6. Run the test case in **custom-lib-keywords.robot** using live testing